 Chances are, this photo is going to hang in your home all year long, so start there.
 Choose colors that you love and that will go well with the colors in your home.
 Start with a color pallet, but think of it as a theme, not a uniform.
 Matchy-matchy never looks good.
 Instead, choose outfits that look good together without being the same.

 Incorporate different patterns and textures to add dimension and then layer by adding accessories, jackets, or hats.
 These small details can make a big difference in a good picture vs. a great one.

 Most of all, be sure everyone is happy and comfortable.
 Having a perfect color scheme is not as important as making sure each person looks good and feels good individually.

 Seriously, our family photographers can go anywhere.

 Think about a location that matches your family’s personality.
 Maybe you love to be in the mountains, or you have the most fun at theme parks.

 Don’t go somewhere just because “it’s pretty”.
-If you spend most of your time in the city, you probably don’t want family pictures next to a barn.
+If you spend most of your time in downtown Louisville, you probably don’t want family pictures next to a barn.